General Terms and Conditions of

 The laws of the Netherlands will apply to all agreements with GLS

 The competent court in the District of Utrecht has exclusive jurisdiction to hear any disputes between the parties that may arise from the agreement.

 If the CMR Convention applies to the agreement, then, contrary to paragraph 2, the CMR Convention will determine which court has jurisdiction over the dispute.

 |Product||Applicable sector conditions/ applicable regulations||Liability of GLS in accordance with sector conditions/ applicable regulations||Deviating liability of GLS|

-|EuroBusinessParcel||CMR, AVC applicable as well||8,33 SDR per kilogram||Max.
-EUR 500,- per package with a deductible of EUR 50,- per package with due observance of the exceptions listed in Article 10, paragraph 2|
+|EuroBusinessParcel||CMR, AVC applicable as well||8.33 SDR per kilogram||Max. €500 per package (based on the purchase value of the goods) with an deductible of €50 per package, subject to the exceptions listed in Article 11(2).|

 |GlobalBusinessParcel||Dependent upon means of transport.
 If CMR is applicable (as well), AVC is also applicable.
-To be requested from GLS||Dependent upon applicable regulations.
-To be requested from GLS||Max.
-EUR 500,- per package with a deductible of EUR 50,- per package with due observance of the exceptions listed in Article 10, paragraph 2|
+Available on request from GLS||Dependent upon applicable regulations.
+Available on request from GLS||Max. €500 per package (based on the purchase value of the goods) with an deductible of €50 per package, subject to the exceptions listed in Article 11(2).|

-|EuroExpressParcel||CMR; AVC applicable as well||8,33 SDR per kilogram||Max.
-EUR 1.000,- per package with a deductible of EUR 50,- per package with due observance of the exceptions listed in Article 10, paragraph 2|
+|EuroExpressParcel||CMR, AVC applicable as well||8.33 SDR per kilogram||Max. €1,000 per package (based on the purchase value of the goods) with an deductible of €50 per package, subject to the exceptions listed in Article 11(2).|

-|BusinessFreight||AVC||EUR 3,40 per kilogram||Not applicable|
+|BusinessFreight||AVC||EUR 3.40 per kilogram||Not applicable|

-|EuroBusinessFreight||Liability||8,33 SDR per kilogram||Not applicable|
+|EuroBusinessFreight||CMR, AVC applicable as well||8.33 SDR per kilogram||Not applicable|